pnaimoli/dda/README.md

 # Introduction

-Double Dummy Analyzer - a crummy double dummy solver with some cool features!
+A crummy double dummy solver with some cool features!
 Running ehas.py uses redeal and the Double Dummy Analyzer library to generate hands where a squeeze is **required** in order to make 3NT.